Financial stocks push UK's FTSE lower as Scottish vote nears

 Financial stocks have been the most sensitive UK equity sector in the build-up to the Scotland vote on Sept.
 18, due to uncertainty over the financial regulations and currency that a new, independent Scotland could adopt.

-Investors have been particularly focused on the potential impact on companies with headquarters in Scotland or strong ties to it, such as Royal Bank of Scotland, insurer Standard Life and Aberdeen Asset Management.
+Investors have been particularly focused on the potential impact on companies with headquarters, or strong ties to Scotland, such as Royal Bank of Scotland, insurer Standard Life and Aberdeen Asset Management.

-David Madden, market analyst at IG, said many traders felt the “No” campaign against Scottish independence would prevail but were content to play it safe and reduce their exposure to such stocks for now.
+David Madden, market analyst at IG, said that even though many traders still felt the “No” campaign against Scottish independence would prevail, investors were content to play it safe and reduce their exposure to such stocks for now.

 “Financial stocks have been hit hardest, and even though the polls are showing a ‘No’ vote, it is likely nobody wants to stick their neck out and buy banks and insurers ahead of the Scottish referendum on Thursday,” said Madden.
-(Additional reporting by Tricia Wright; Editing by Andrew Roche)
+(Additional reporting by Tricia Wright; Editing by Andrew Heavens and Crispian Balmer)